oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/input.md

 ## Input types

-Change the type of input with the `type` property as a native html input, the default value is `text`
+Change the type of input with the `type` props as a native html input, the default value is `text`

 </card>